 Project Manager and Photographer 2009 – 2015

-Paula and her husband, Antonio, have been the volunteer co-directors of El Paseo Community Garden since 2015.
-She is responsible for communications, outreach, programming, grant-writing, marketing, and anything else that is needed.
+neighborhood of Chicago since 2015, alongside her husband Antonio.
+She is responsible for communications, outreach, programming, grant-writing, marketing, event planning and anything else that is needed.
 She enjoys applying her background in Architecture (‘10 UIC Alumna) for place-making and community-driven design.
 She completed the University of Illinois Extension’s Master Urban Farmer Program in 2016 and the Openland’s Garden Keepers Program in 2015.
 In the garden, her driving passion is serving the seniors and children through the creation of projects and programming.
-She hopes to establish the garden as a sustainable community organization to last beyond their leadership.
-She serves on the City’s River Ecology & Governance Task Force and the Chicago Infrastructure Reuse Network and strives to address the inequities and negative impacts of greenspace and infrastructure improvements, focusing on the proposed 4-mile trail along the BNSF Line and garden.
-In 2018 she organized a health fair and fall festival, Cosechando Salud, as the co-chair of the Pilsen Health Task Force.
+Most recently, she co-produced the ’20-’22 documentary film series “Nuestra Herencia” which highlights elders in the garden.
+She serves on the Chicago River Ecology & Governance Task Force and the Chicago Infrastructure Reuse Network and strives to address the inequities and negative impacts of greenspace and infrastructure improvements, such as the proposed rails-to-trails project along the garden.
 The garden has given her a sense of community in Pilsen and has strengthened the connection with her Mexican heritage.
 When she is not doing garden work, she enjoys craft projects and playtime with her son.

 Antonio volunteers as the co-director for El Paseo Community Garden in the Pilsen neighborhood of Chicago where he manages construction and various projects, grant-writing and finances, garden maintenance, and serves as the political liaison.
 He has led the garden along with his wife, Paula, since 2015.
 However, he has been an active member and project manager since 2011.
 He graduated from the University of Illinois at Chicago with a Bachelors of Civil Engineering.
 He is currently a licensed professional transportation engineer at Clark Dietz, Inc. He has also completed facilitation training through the Institute of Cultural Affairs and utilizes these skills during public involvement activities at work and in the garden.
 He also completed the University of Illinois Extension’s Master Urban Farmer Program in 2016.
 In between work, the garden, and family life, Antonio enjoys finding time to play guitar and skateboard.